-They eventually find themselves caught up in a tangled world of corruption and fame.
+They eventually find themselves caught in a tangle of corruption and fame.
 In the world of L.A.
-Confidential, no agenda is left isolated, always leading to a domino effect that soon exposes the darkness of anyone involved.
+Confidential, no agenda is left isolated.
+Everything always leads to a domino effect that soon exposes the darkness of everyone involved.

-This neo-noir thriller never pulls away from showing a deceitful 1950s Los Angeles.
+This neo-noir thriller never shies away from showing a deceitful 1950s Los Angeles.
 Together with its fascinating mystery, L.A.
-Confidential brings wonders to the genre.
+Confidential is a wonderfully engrossing entry in the whodunit genre.

-Any list of whodunnit murder mysteries would be incomplete if it left out Agatha Christie and her Hercule Poirot stories.
+Any list of whodunit murder mysteries would be incomplete if it left out Agatha Christie and her most famous character Hercule Poirot.

 Director Sidney Lumet's version stands as the best and most definitive adaptation of this story.
 The mystery is intense, the characters are likable, the execution is spotless, and the cast is amazing.
 A must-watch!

 Chinatown is one of the most legendary examples of a grand crime mystery film.
 The great Jack Nicholson plays J. J. "Jake" Gittes, a private investigator hired by the mysterious Evelyn Mulwray (played by Faye Dunaway) to investigate her husband's suspected infidelity.